What Is PKI (Public Key Infrastructure)? How It Works

 Online Certificate Status Protocol (OCSP)

 OCSP is a longstanding protocol that is mostly used by web servers.
-Everytime the authentication process happens.
-A request is made to the OCSP server to check to see if the certificate requesting authentication is still valid.
-The OCSP server then looks up the certificate within its list of all it’s certificates and returns a yes or no response.
+Every time the authentication process happens, a request is made to the OCSP server to check to see if the certificate requesting authentication is still valid.
+The OCSP server then looks up the certificate within its list of certificates and returns a yes or no response.

 Hardware Security Module (HSM)

-A PKI has a multitude of uses, but how your organization designs it depends largely on what your security needs are, which vendor you choose, or if you decide to construct your own.
-The most common applications of a PKI include Wi-Fi authentication, web application authentication, email security, and VPN.
-Below we’ll demonstrate how each is tied to the PKI.
+A PKI can be used for multiple applications, including Wi-Fi authentication, web application authentication, email security, and VPN.
+How your organization designs and uses the PKI depends largely on what your security needs are, which vendor you choose, or if you decide to construct your own.
+Below we’ll demonstrate how each use case is tied to the PKI.

 Web Application Authentication: